cdot/DiveClubResources/DATABASES.md

 # Databases

-Two databases are used, a read-write cache database, and a read-only text file database held on a remote service (such as Google Drive.)
+Two databases are used, a read-write application database, and a read-only text file database held on a remote service (such as Google Drive).

 ## Local database

-The local database contains:
+The application database contains:
-* a cached copy of the text files in the remote DB,
+* a copy of the text files in the remote DB,
-* a number of data files maintained by the application, such as compressor and loan records
+* a number of data files maintained by the application, such as compressor and loan records,
 * `config.json` which stores most of the configuration.

-Included in the distribution is an interface suitable for using a WebDAV server as the cache server.
-It would be easy to extend the application to interface to a different store provider, should you need to do so.
+The application only stores plain-text CSV files in the application database.
+It can use a simple server that supports GET and POST requests (GetPostStore), or a WebDAV server (WebDAVStore).
+It would be easy to extend the application to interface to a different store provider, should you want to.

-The cache server is accessed through the *Local cache URL* which points to the root folder of the cache.
+The spplication server is accessed through the *Local cache URL* which points to the root folder of the cache.
 This setting is stored in the `cache_url` cookie in the browser.
 The cookie can be initialised/overridden by the `?cache_url=` URL parameter when the